naomi19s26/CS283/0-Warmup/README.md

    - [X] N/A - I plan to use tux
    - [ ] NO - Not Yet

-3. Link to class repository:
+3. Link to class repository: [Class Repo](https://github.com/naomi19s26/CS283)
-4.
+4. I hope to get the foundational knowledge needed to build and understand software systems
+5. Nothing for now